-Figures 6, 7, 8, 9, 10, and 11 show windows of the design tool Studio.
+Figs. 6-11 show windows of the design tool Studio.
 Actors (i.e., workers) access cases through the so-called FLOWer Case Guide.
 Access to cases is limited by the associated roles.
 Note that FLOWer supports the separation of authorization and work distribution.
 The role mechanism is used for authorization.
 Work distribution is supported through a query mechanism as explained in Section 2.

-Figure 12 shows the Case Guide showing the state of a case of type MotorClaim.
+Fig. 12 shows the Case Guide showing the state of a case of type MotorClaim.
 The case guide shows the whole case.
 The left-hand-side shows the hierarchy of the case definition.
-The right-hand side of the Case Guide shown in Figure 12 is divided into three parts.
+The right-hand side of the Case Guide shown in Fig. 12 is divided into three parts.
 The top part is used for navigation.
 The bottom part is used to access forms which are independent of activities, e.g., form Case Overview can be opened at any time and shows information about letters sent, letters received, the accident form, etc. In the middle part of the right-hand side for the window, the so-called wavefront is shown.
 The wavefront is the most essential piece of information provided by the Case Guide since it shows the state of the case in terms of activities that have been executed or skipped, activities that are enabled, and activities that are not (yet) enabled.
 The wavefront provides a time line.
-Activity Claim_start is on the right of this time line indicating that it has been executed.
-Static plan (i.e., subprocess/complex case definition) Register_Claim is on the time line indicating that it is ready to be executed.
-Get_Medical_Report and the other plans/activities at the top level are on the left of the time line indicating that they are not (yet) enabled.
-By double clicking the icon of Register_Claim, the wavefront for the activities/plans inside Register_Claim is shown.
-By double-clicking an activity, the execution of the corresponding activity starts.
-If the first activity of Register_Claim (i.e., Collect_case_data) is started, the form shown in Figure 13 is opened.
-This form, also named Collect_Case_Data, consists of two pages.
-Figure 13 only shows the first page.
-The first six data objects shown in the form correspond to the activity Collect_case_data.
-The data objects under "INSURO client" correspond to activity Policy_holder_data and
+Activity Claim\start is on the right of this time line indicating that it has been executed.
+Static plan

-Figure 12: The FLOWer Case Guide.
+Fig. 12.
+The FLOWer Case Guide.